I am running for Pomona City Council (District 6)

 Witnessing the systemic challenges of the child welfare system inspired me to pursue and earn my MA in Human Rights Law from the SOAS University of London in 2019.
 Now back home, I am determined to use my education and skills to better my community.

-My mission is to bring real progressive change to the Pomona City Council in 2020.
+My mission is to bring real progressive change to the Pomona City Council.

 I believe we can do more to assist our foster youth community and provide vital resources to people and families currently unhoused.
 Currently, I am a member- organizer of Pomona United for Stabilized Housing (PUSH) and a core member of Police Oversight Starts Today (POST), a group pushing for more pathways for local police accountability.